yoshidayasutaka/mcp/src/bedrock-kb-retrieval-mcp-server/README.md

 ## Features

-- **Discover knowledge bases and their data sources**: Find and explore all available knowledge bases
+- **Discover knowledge bases and their data sources** - Find and explore all available knowledge bases
   - Search for knowledge bases by name or tag
   - List data sources associated with each knowledge base

-- **Query knowledge bases with natural language**: Retrieve information using conversational queries
+- **Query knowledge bases with natural language** - Retrieve information using conversational queries
   - Get relevant passages from your knowledge bases
   - Access citation information for all results

-- **Filter results by data source**: Focus your queries on specific data sources
+- **Filter results by data source** - Focus your queries on specific data sources
   - Include or exclude specific data sources
   - Prioritize results from specific data sources

-- **Rerank results**: Improve relevance of retrieval results
+- **Rerank results** - Improve relevance of retrieval results
   - Use Amazon Bedrock reranking capabilities
   - Sort results by relevance to your query